pusher/pusher-http-php/README.md

 );
 ```

-2. Channels where you wish to use end to end encryption should be prefixed with `private-encrypted-`.
+3. Channels where you wish to use end to end encryption should be prefixed with `private-encrypted-`.

-3. Subscribe to these channels in your client, and you're done!
+4. Subscribe to these channels in your client, and you're done!
 You can verify it is working by checking out the debug console on the [https://dashboard.pusher.com/](dashboard) and seeing the scrambled ciphertext.

 This also will work if you are using client events and webhooks.
 If you pass your received webhook requests into the [#webhooks](webhook) function, they'll automatically be decrypted.

+** Important note: This will __not__ encrypt messages on channels that are not prefixed by `private-encrypted-`. **

 ### Presence example